NiklasRosenstein/slap/docs/content/index.md

 title: Home
 ---

-# Welcome to the Slam documentation!
+# Welcome to the Slap documentation!

 @cat ../../readme.md :with slice_lines = "2:"